epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

-The C++ implementation of the data management interface of EPICS V4, pvData, now enforces Copy On Write (COW) semantics, to reduce computationaly expensive copy operations to the absolute minimum.
+The C++ implementation of the data management interface of EPICS V4, pvData, now enforces Copy On Write (COW) semantics, to reduce computationally expensive copy operations to the absolute minimum.

 The API for extracting array data and type conversion, `Convert` has been greatly simplified.